invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/M365/UnifiedAuditLogGraph.rst

     - Specifies the level of logging.
 None: No logging.
 Minimal: Logs critical errors only.
 Standard: Normal operational logging.
     - Default: Standard

+-Output (optional)
+    - Output is the parameter specifying the CSV or JSON output type.
+    - Default: JSON

+-MaxEventsPerFile (optional)
+    - Specifies the maximum number of events per output file.
+When this number is reached, a new file will be created.
+    - Default: 250000

+-SplitFiles (optional)
+    - When specified, splits output into multiple files based on MaxEventsPerFile.
+    - Default: If not specified, outputs to a single file.

 Permissions
 """"""""""""""""""""""""""